Mumbai Experience Photography Workshop

 Mumbai is a city of extreme density and constant negotiation.
 Space is shared, time is compressed, and private life unfolds in public view.
-Everything happens at once: labour, devotion, wealth, poverty, movement, and waiting.
+Everything happens at once: labour, devotion, wealth, poverty, movement, and, waiting, creating one of the most demanding environments for documentary photography.

-This workshop is designed for photographers who want to learn how to work inside intensity without losing clarity, ethics, or narrative control.
+This workshop is designed for photographers who already have experience and want to learn how to work inside intensity without losing clarity, ethics, or narrative control.
+It is not a beginner class, and it is not a tour.
+It is a focused learning process grounded in observation, responsibility, and real situations.

 Maximum: 8 participants